AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 `enum` `default: Nearest`

-Since Amplitude allows you to define many listeners at the same time, but only one can actually render data for a single sound object, this setting is used to define how the engine will pick the right listener for each rendered sound objects.
+Since Amplitude allows you to define many listeners at the same time, but only one can render data for a single sound object, this setting is used to define how the engine will pick the right listener for each rendered sound object.
 Available values are:

 | ID  | Name     | Description                                                                      |
 | --- | -------- | -------------------------------------------------------------------------------- |